| OKSH(1) | General Commands Manual | OKSH(1) |

 the shell's environment at startup.
 Third, parameters can be assigned values

-on the command line: for example, FOO=bar
+on the command line: for example, FOO=bar sets the

 parameter “FOO” to “bar”; multiple parameter